-Alicia Lackey of Lackey Law Firm, P.C., currently provides legal assistance for spouses filing for divorce.
-Equipped with years of experience and knowledge, she is prepared to fight for your rights in court, or guide you in the settlement process, with your future in mind.
+The attorneys at Lackey Law Firm, P.C., provide valuable legal assistance for spouses filing for divorce.
+Equipped with years of experience, they are prepared to guide you in the settlement process, or fight for your rights in court with your future in mind.

 Match The Right Methods To Your Goals

 There are several types of divorce cases in Texas, including: